 Now more than ever the shipping options that are available for ecommerce retailers can seem endless and often confusing.
-From same-day, next-day, two-day, express, expedited, priority, and standard, one thing that has become apparent is that customers expect orders delivered faster and cheaper than ever before.
+From same-day, next-day delivery, two-day, express delivery, expedited, priority, and standard, one thing that has become apparent is that customers expect orders delivered faster and cheaper than ever before.

-One of the best options a seller can use to speed up shipping times is expedited delivery.
+One of the best options a seller can use to speed up shipping time frame is expedited delivery.
 This post highlights the top considerations when choosing expedited shipping for your business.

 At its most basic meaning, expedited shipping is any shipping or delivery method guaranteed to get an order to a customer faster than the standard method would.
 Expedited services apply to orders placed by customers who need them fulfilled as soon as possible.